hashgraph/hedera-json-rpc-relay/README.md

 ### Helm Chart

-This repos `helm-chart` directory contains the templates and values to deploy Hedera's json-rpc relay to a K8s cluster.
+This repos `charts` directory contains the templates and values to deploy Hedera's json-rpc relay to a K8s cluster.
 This directory is packaged and distributed via helm repo.
 To get started, first install the helm repo:

 ```